luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

-We implement two methods to compute both the intrinsic dimension $n$, which
+We implement methods to retrieve both the intrinsic dimension $n$ (one less than
-is one less the number of vertices and the ambient dimension $N$ of the global coordinates.
+the number of vertices) and the ambient dimension $N$ (the dimension of the
-A special and particularly simple case is when intrinsic dimension and ambient dimension
+coordinate vectors).
+A special and particularly simple case occurs when the
-match up $n=N$.
+intrinsic and ambient dimensions coincide, $n=N$.
 ```rust
 pub type Dim = usize;
 pub fn dim_intrinsic(&self) -> Dim { self.nvertices() - 1 }